CURRENT HOURS: Programs by reservation November-April

 Note: This camp does not include a creek walk.

-The Victorian Garden Party will showcase campers’ handicrafts and cooking and takes place Friday at 2:30pm on the Flynn Mansion lawn.
+The Garden Party will showcase campers’ handcrafts and cooking and takes place Friday at 3pm on the Flynn Mansion lawn.
 Party is for one invited guest.
-The guest will need to check in at the Visitor Center off Hickman.
+The guest will need to check in at the Learning Center, 11121 Hickman.

 ThemeActivity Highlights

-MondayThe Victorian EraBake cinnamon rolls, learn to embroider, make paper flowers
+MondayThe Victorian EraBake a revolutionary inspired treat, learn to hand-sew a small flag, make paper flowers

 ThursdayPlanning a Victorian PartyMake food for Garden Party, create paper lanterns, learn calligraphy

-FridayGarden PartyPrepare for Garden Party, 2:30pm Garden Party followed by personal tour of Flynn Mansion guided by camper
+FridayGarden PartyPrepare for Garden Party, 3pm Garden Party followed by tour of Flynn Mansion guided by camper

 Activities subject to change.